fbpx

 Advice Before Buying Land in the Big West

 There are the real estate agents who know the square footage, can speak to how many bathrooms are enough, and whether or not the school district fits the bill.
-Then there are the uncommon real estate agents who offer a different kind of experience.
+Then there are the uncommon agents with a different kind of experience.
 They know cows, grazing limits, water rights, minerals rights, and irrigation systems.
 And if they don’t have the answer, they know the experts who do.
-Austin Callison with Hayden Outdoors is a mix of both – equal parts seasoned residential real estate agent and highly knowledgeable farm and ranch land real estate specialist.
+Austin Callison with Hayden Outdoors is a mix of both – equal parts seasoned residential real estate agent and highly knowledgeable expert on buying real estate in the west.

+As the West becomes a hotbed for real estate activity, Austin knows the questions clients should ask when trying to find the perfect property in Idaho, WashingtonOregon and even California, since that’s where Callison grew up ranching.
 Austin is a ranch kid at heart, as he grew up in a small ranch community in Northern California.
 He moved to Boise in 2002 after playing college football in Sioux Falls, South Dakota.
 He’s been in the Treasure Valley ever since, enjoying the ways of the West and tapping into the intrinsic beauty of it.
 He’s an expert in both real estate and the nuances that come with buying farm and ranch land in the region.
 He gave us a glimpse into what he’s seeing in the market right now, and what he looks for on behalf of buyers and sellers.

 Two Types of Buyers and a Potential Market Correction